 #2) Most of the projects are just enhancements or changes to the existing functionality.

-#3) Content management systems that define the slots for image uploads with static and dynamic ways is also common for all websites.
+#3) Content management systems that define the slots for image uploads with static and dynamic ways are also common for all websites.

 #4) Retail websites have CSR (Customer Service) system too.